charliedevelopment/vagrant-craft-environment/README.md

 ### Preserving Workspace

-Because the workspace is deleted upon reset of craft and initialization of a new Vagrant instance, if the Vagrant instance is destroyed, it is recommended to recover any necessary files before starting a new instance in the same folder.
+Because the workspace is deleted upon reset of craft and initialization of a new Vagrant instance, if the Vagrant instance is destroyed, it is recommended to recover any necessary files before starting a new instance in the same directory.

 ## Doomsday Scenarios

 ### Provisioning script running a second time on `vagrant up`

 This can happen when VirtualBox loses its VM configurations, and Vagrant cannot find a VM with the previous provided ID.
 When this happens, Vagrant will instruct VirtualBox to create a brand new VM and rerun provisioning all over again.
-There is a check in place to make sure that the `workspace` folder isn't recreated when this happens.
+There is a check in place to make sure that the `workspace` directory isn't recreated when this happens.
 In this case, check your VirtualBox configuration, and re-add the VMs if possible, and remove the erroneously created VM.
 You will also need to follow the instructions in the next two sections.

-### Update Vagrant Folder to Point to a Different VM Instance
+### Update Vagrant directory to Point to a Different VM Instance

-When a new VM is created in an environment folder, its `.vagrant/machines/default/virtualbox/id` file will be updated to point to the new VM in VirtualBox.
+When a new VM is created in an environment directory, its `.vagrant/machines/default/virtualbox/id` file will be updated to point to the new VM in VirtualBox.
 In order to point the environment to a different VM, in the case of the above scenario, you must find your VM's `.vbox` file, and copy the `Machine`'s `uuid` into this `id` file.

 ### Authentication Failure When Running `vagrant up`